Swizec/react-d3-workshop/src/pages/5-intro-to-d3.md

 Most data visualization you see on the web is built with D3.
 The New York Times uses it, Guardian uses it, r/dataisbeautiful is full of it.

-Where things get tricky, is learning it from scratch.
+Learning D3 from scratch is where life gets tricky.

-There are a few gotchas that trip people up and make examples look like magic.
+There are a few gotchas that trip you up and make examples look like magic.
 You've probably noticed this, if you ever looked at an example project built with D3.
 They're full of spaghetti code, global variables, and often aren't made to be maintainable.

 Most examples are just one-off toys after all.
 It's art.